-- Bonding can effectively address several cosmetic issues at once.
+- Bonding is a procedure that can effectively address several cosmetic issues at once.
 Only veneers are another way to do that.

 What does your dentist bond to your tooth?

-Tooth bonding involves placing lifelike, biocompatible resin on your tooth and then sculpting and polishing it to mimic your tooth’s healthy color, texture, and appearance.
+Dental bonding involves placing lifelike, bio-compatible resin on your tooth and then sculpting and polishing it to mimic your tooth’s healthy color, texture, and appearance.
 Tooth-colored composite resin is a mixture of finely ground acrylic and quartz-like particles that can be tinted to the exact color and shade of your healthy tooth structure.

 The material used is the same prized for modern dental-fillings because or it’s ability to blend so seamlessly with natural teeth.
 After being carefully sculpted, it can then be hardened and polished to match even your teeth’s sheen, so the result is a much more symmetrical and beautiful smile.

 Tooth Bonding and Contouring, and Veneers All Offer Teeth Enhancements

 If your concerns are more pronounced than staining, but are related only to imperfections in your teeth, bonding, contouring and veneers are three options that offer various solutions.
-Cosmetic bonding can correct disproportionally small teeth, while contouring can be used to adjust any teeth that are overly large.
+Cosmetic bonding can correct small teeth, while contouring can be used to adjust any teeth that are overly large.
 Both bonding and veneers can accomplish many of the same enhancements, but veneers offer the added durability that comes with dental porcelain.
 They’re also more stain resistant, making them ideal for heavy coffee drinkers, for instance.
 Of course, your budget may also be a deciding factor.
 If so, bonding and contouring are more affordable (and quicker to complete) than veneers.

 Much like porcelain veneers, bonding can help address esthetic concerns related to the shape, size, or stains on your teeth.
 It is a less expensive cosmetic alternative to veneers.
 It can even address minor alignment issues, such as spaces between teeth.
 However, unlike veneers, bonding does not require any prosthetics be crafted for you.
 That’s because bonding relies on the dentist’s own artistic ability and craftsmanship to help mold composite resin onto your teeth in a way that hides any flaws.